kaziIftakherRahman/HSC_RAG/README.md

 The reason to opt for this is that the source PDF is a scanned document, and not a digitally native text file.
 It is not copy-paste friendly and therefore OCR was the only option of extraction.

+Moreover, I faced problems dealing with multicolored text, I solved it by separating the background color white from any other color presented in the pdf.

-Indeed, I had serious formatting problems.
+I had serious formatting problems.
 The output of OCR was distorted and lined with noise.
 I used OpenCV (`cv2`) and Pillow (`PIL`) to alleviate this in a form of an image pre-processing step.
 I changed the image colors into another color space, used a sharpening kernel and contrast.
 This improvement helped Tesseract read the text more clearly, which in turn gave an enormous boost in the accuracy of the extracted Bengali text.

 ### **2. What chunking strategy did you choose?
 Why do you think it works well for semantic retrieval?**